-RFQs are used to procure professional services such as engineering or architectural firms (A/E).
-RFQs use a competitive negotiation method.
+RFQs shall be used to procure professional services for engineering or architectural firms (A/E).
+RFQs use a Qualifications Based Selection.
 The selection is made based upon the competitor's qualifications, subject to negotiation of fair and reasonable compensation.

 This method, where price is not used as a selection factor, can only be used in procurement of A/E professional services.
 It cannot be used to purchase other types of services though A/E firms are a potential source to perform the proposed effort.
 RFQs cannot be used to procure project management or construction management services.